 CARDBOARDERS is a blog about artists, engineers, architects, makers and tinkerers with a fetish for cardboard.
-We also organize crowd creation events where we use cardboard as the material.
-These projects are filled with a brimming spirit of innocence and fun.
-We aim to stimulate playfulness, inventiveness and other experimental and creative behavior.
+We also organize crowd-creation-events where we use cardboard as the material.
+We are based in the heart of Amsterdam.
+Our projects are filled with a brimming spirit of innocence and fun.
+We aim to stimulate playfulness, inventiveness and other experimental and creative behaviour.

 We (Mathijs Stegink and Sjors Knol) were invited to Landsberg by Wolfgang Hauck to create a Cardboarders project.
 We built for a week with the community, refugees, kids, artists and volunteers from all over the world!
 We tried to create a spiritual building inspired by the baroque Wieskirche and it’s architect D. Zimmerman.
 The old churches we’re also built with many hands from the community and this was also our goal.
 The old gym in which we worked used to … Continue reading

 What a great atmosphere on Defqon1!
 We can assure all the critics: the people that come to this festival only come for one thing: partying their behinds off!
 The things they made in our Defqon1 sweatshop this year are so awesome!
 It looks like they get more creative every year!
 Big round of cardboard for the best team ever: Astrid van der Velde, Jeroen Funke, Edo Sutherland, Beau Willems, Vanessa Hidalgo, Anne Wiertz and Mathijs Stegink!